The Most Rev. Thomas J. Rodi compared St. Patrick's School in Phenix City to the mythological phoenix.

 Phenix City Mayor Eddie Lowe was present for the ceremony.

-Lowe told those in attendance, "Let's keep the excitement and enthusiasm."
+Lowe told those present at the site, "Let's keep the excitement and enthusiasm."